BJJ Solo Drills: The Ultimate Guide for At-Home Training

 Shrimping / Hip Escapes

 Shrimping and hip escapes are common movements in BJJ.
-They can be seen in many situations but mostly when playing guard, retaining guard against a passer, and escaping from bottom pins.
+They can be seen in many situations, mostly when playing guard, retaining guard against a passer, and escaping from bottom pins.
 Many shrimping drills cover the distance as you do them, so you can do them back and forth across the mats.

 Stephen Kesting gives a great example of different types of shrimping to drill: